 CURLOPT_PROGRESSDATA Pass a pointer that will be untouched by libcurl and passed as the first argument in the progress callback set with CURLOPT_PROGRESSFUNCTION.
-CURLOPT_HEADERFUNCTION Function pointer that should match the following prototype: size_t function(void ptr, size_t size, size_t nmemb, void stream);.
+The default value of this parameter is unspecified.
+CURLOPT HEADERFUNCTION Pass a pointer to a function that matches the following prototype: size_t function(void ptr, size_t size_t nmemb, void userdata);.
 This function gets called by libcurl as soon as it has received header data.
 The header callback will be called once for each header and only complete header lines are passed on to the callback.
-Parsing headers should be easy enough using this.
+Parsing headers is very easy using this.
 The size of the data pointed to by ptr is size multiplied with nmemb.
 Do not assume that the header line is zero terminated!
-The pointer named stream is the one you set with the CURLOPT_WRITEHEADER option.
-The callback function must return the number of bytes actually taken care of, or return -1 to signal error to the library (it will cause it to abort the transfer with a CURLE_WRITE_ERROR return code).
+The pointer named userdata is the one you set with the CURLOPT_WRITEHEADER option.
+The callback function must return the number of bytes actually taken care of.
+If that amount differs from the amount passed to your function, it'll signal an error to the library.
+This will abort the transfer and return CURL_WRITE_ERROR.
+A complete HTTP header that is passed to this function can be up to CURL_MAX_HTTP_HEADER (100K) bytes.
 If this option is not set, or if it is set to NULL, but CURLOPT_HEADERDATA (CURLOPT_WRITEHEADER) is set to anything but NULL, the function used to accept response data will be used instead.
 That is, it will be the function specified with CURLOPT_WRITEFUNCTION, or if it is not specified or NULL - the default, stream-writing function.
 It's important to note that the callback will be invoked for the headers of all responses received after initiating a request and not just the final response.
 This includes all responses which occur during authentication negotiation.
 If you need to operate on only the headers from the final response, you will need to collect headers in the callback yourself and use HTTP status lines, for example, to delimit response boundaries.
-Since 7.14.1: When a server sends a chunked encoded transfer, it may contain a trailer.
+When a server sends a chunked encoded transfer, it may contain a trailer.
 That trailer is identical to a HTTP header and if such a trailer is received it is passed to the application using this callback as well.
 There are several ways to detect it being a trailer and not an ordinary header: 1) it comes after the response-body.
-2) it comes after the final header line (CR LF) 3) a Trailer: header among the response-headers mention what header to expect in the trailer.
+2) it comes after the final header line (CR LF) 3) a Trailer: header among the regular response-headers mention what header(s) to expect in the trailer.
+For non-HTTP protocols like FTP, POP3, IMAP and SMTP this function will get called with the server responses to the commands that libcurl sends.
 CURLOPT_WRITEHEADER (This option is also known as CURLOPT_HEADERDATA) Pass a pointer to be used to write the header part of the received data to.
-If you don't use your own callback to take care of the writing, this must be a valid FILE .
+If you don't use CURLOPT_WRITEFUNCTION or CURLOPT_HEADERFUNCTION to take care of the writing, this must be a valid FILE as the internal default will then be a plain fwrite().
 See also the CURLOPT_HEADERFUNCTION option above on how to set a custom get-all-headers callback.
-CURLOPT_DEBUGFUNCTION Function pointer that should match the following prototype: int curl_debug_callback (CURL , curl_infotype, char , size_t, void ); CURLOPT_DEBUGFUNCTION replaces the standard debug function used when CURLOPT_VERBOSE is in effect.
+CURLOPT DEBUGFUNCTION Pass a pointer to a function that matches the following prototype: int curl_debug_callback (CURL , curl_infotype, char , size_t, void ); CURLOPT_DEBUGFUNCTION replaces the standard debug function used when CURLOPT_VERBOSE is in effect.
 This callback receives debug information, as specified with the curl_infotype argument.
 This function must return 0.
 The data pointed to by the char passed to this function WILL NOT be zero terminated, but will be exactly of the size as told by the size_t argument.
 Available curl_infotype values: